Matt Favier: Sport Administrator

 He has been an athletics coach, and while in the United Kingdom coached British sprinter Harry Aikines-Aryeetey, a former youth world champion.

-His appointment as Director of the Australian Institute of Sport worried some British sports officials, as it could have impacted Great Britain’s medal tally at the 2012 London Olympics.
-He is the second AIS scholarship holder to be appointed Director, the first being Robert De Castella (1990-1995).
+His appointment as Director of the Australian Institute of Sport worried some British sports officials, as it could have impacted Great Britain's medal tally at the 2012 London Olympics.
+He is the second AIS scholarship holder to be appointed Director, the first being Robert De Castella (1990–1995).

-In June 2017, Favier resigned as AIS Director after being appointed Chief Executive Officer at Hockey Australia.
+In June 2017, Favier resigned as AIS Director after being appointed chief executive officer at Hockey Australia.

+He was the inaugural inductee to the University of Canberra Sport Walk of Fame in 2022.

+Personal life

 He was married to Jane Flemming, a former AIS scholarship holder and dual Commonwealth Games athletics gold medallist.

-Inaugural inductee to University of Canberra Sport Walk of Fame in 2022.